honsotuns/Hangman/README.md

   * Choose a random word from the list using random.choice method
   * Asking the player for an input
-  * Wrote codes to request input from the player, using input() function
+  * Codes to request input from the player, using input() function

   * Check that the input is a single character using "if" statement
-  * Creating an "if" statement that checks "if" the length of the input is equal to 1 and the input is an alphabet.
+  * Creating an "if" statement that checks "if" the length of the input is equal to 1 and the input is an alphabet
   * In the body of the "if" statement, print a message that says "Good guess!"
 If the player guessed the right alphabet

 3: Check if the guessed character is in the word

-  * Iteratively check if the guessed character is in the word_list using "while" loop
+  * Iteratively check if the guessed character is in the word_list
   * Creating functions to run the checks
   * Converting the word guess to lower case
   * Creating an "else" block that prints "Oops!
-That is not a valid input." if the preceeding conditions are not met /  If the player enters alphabet that is not in the fruit
+That is not a valid input." if the preceeding conditions are not met /  If the player enters alphabet that is not in the guess word